bimdata/documentation-old/doc_sphinx/viewer/getting_started.rst

 Using a Custom Viewer
 =======================

-When you need to implement custom behavior for the Viewer, you create a plug-in.
+When you need to implement custom behavior for the Viewer, you create a plugin.

 ➤ :doc:`See how-to customize the Viewer's behavior to your needs <create_viewer_plugin>`.